 It’s pretty common for me to groan when I see some article berating Millennials or making some other terrible stereotypical criticism.
 However, there’s little doubt there aren’t natural behavioral tendencies between generations and their relationship to technology.

 I think it’s safe to say that, on average, older generations don’t hesitate to pick up the phone and calls someone, while younger folks will jump to a text message.
-In fact, we even have a client, Canvas, who has built a text messaging platform for recruiters to communicate with candidates… the times are changing!
+In fact, we even have a client who built a text messaging platform for recruiters to communicate with candidates… the times are changing!

-- Generation X (Born 1965 to 1976) – primarily utilize email and telephone to communicate.
+- Generation X (Born 1965 to 1976) – primarily utilizes email and telephone to communicate.
+Gen Xers are spending more time online and utilizing their smartphones to access apps, social media, and the internet.

 - Generation Z, iGen, or Centennials (Born 1996 and later) – primarily utilize handheld communication devices and accessories to communicate.
 In fact, they’re on messaging apps 57% of the time they’re using their smartphones.